 In the past, we have committed a significant amount of resources to research and development activities, primarily surrounding developing new nuclear imaging cameras and alternative applications of that technology.
-In February 2013, we made a decision to change our strategic direction and focus efforts on expanding our DIS mobile diagnostic imaging services business, as well as limiting our nuclear imaging system sales through Diagnostic Imaging to those cameras that already have a proven track record of quality, reliability and customer need.
+In February 2013, we made a decision to change our strategic direction and focus efforts on expanding our Diagnostic Services business, as well as limiting our nuclear imaging system sales through Diagnostic Imaging to those cameras that already have a proven track record of quality, reliability, and customer need.
 Based on the new strategic direction, we will be focusing significantly less effort on developing new diagnostic imaging systems.
 We believe our current systems, with their state of the art technology and robust underlying patents, will be very relevant systems for many years into the future.
 We will continue to enhance and adjust our existing systems for the changing nuclear imaging market, including software updates and smaller enhancements.
 However, to accomplish any changes and enhancements, we will utilize what we believe is a deep available pool of contract engineers on a flexible, as needed basis.
-We have eliminated the fixed costs of a fully staffed research and development department.
-As a result, we expect our research and development costs to be minimal going into the future.
+We have eliminated the fixed costs of a fully staffed research and development department, and as a result, we expect our research and development costs to be minimal going into the future.

 As mentioned previously, prior to early 2013, our research and development efforts have been primarily focused on developing our next generation products and alternative applications of our technology.
-Our research and development expense was \$1.0 million, \$3.7 million, and \$2.7 million in 2013, 2012, and 2011, respectively.
+Our research and development expense were zero, \$1.0 million, and \$3.7 million in 2014, 2013, and 2012, respectively.